oracle-livelabs/partner-solutions/oci-observability-management-database-management/registeradb/registeradb.md

 	![Image alt text](images/image1.png)

 2. Select the ADB you have created.
-Make sure to be in the compartment *LiveLabs*.
+Make sure to be in the *LiveLabs* compartment.

 3. Under *Associated services*, you can see Database Management is not enabled.